 The City of Roanoke conducts public auctions for properties which have delinquent real estate taxes, assessments for weed and trash abatement, and demolition or board up costs.
 In accordance with applicable state law, localities have the right to sell such real estate when any real estate taxes or nuisance abatement costs assessed against the property are delinquent on December 31 after the 1st anniversary date on which the taxes or other nuisance abatement assessments were due.
 Such sales may be held through a court approved judicial tax sale process, or a nonjudicial tax sale process for real estate meeting certain size and valuation criteria.
 State law also provides that any property sold during the judicial tax sale process is purchased free and clear of all liens against such real estate held by the City of Roanoke and all third parties incurred by the owner, prior owner, or are held by any other party involved in the suit.
 Real estate sold through the nonjudicial tax sale process is only sold free and clear of liens held by the City of Roanoke.
 Because property sold through the nonjudicial tax sale process is sold subject to third party liens, interested bidders are advised to conduct their own title examination for any property they are interested in purchasing through the nonjudicial tax sale process as the City of Roanoke does not regularly obtain title reports for nonjudicial tax sale properties.
 These sales are "not" tax deed, tax lien certificate or tax warranty deed auctions as these auctions are not allowed by state law.

 Any listing of properties for the Tax Sale is subject to change up until the time of sale.
 Please check The Roanoke Times for advertisements.
 Judicial Tax sales are advertised in the Virginia section of The Roanoke Times generally 2 to 3 weeks prior to the auction.
 Nonjudicial sales will be advertised on this website in accordance with the provisions of Section 58.1-3975 Code of Virginia (1950) as amended.
-The next judicial tax sale is scheduled for Wednesday, June 10, 2020.
-Tax sales are held in the Berglund Special Events Center, 710 Williamson Road, Roanoke, Virginia 24016.
+The next judicial tax sale will be held on September 9, 2020, in the Berglund Special Events Center, 710 Williamson Road, Roanoke, Virginia 24016.
 Registration begins at 11:00 a.m. and the sale starts at 12:00 noon.

 Please read the Terms of Sale carefully prior to attending tax sales.